 - Training of community leaders and first responders on the provision of Psychological First Aid (PFA);

 - Creation of “safe spaces” for community members to gather and discuss and/or meet with MHPSS service providers.
 The MHPSS service providers are often employed by the State or the municipal council – and are trained in individual and group counselling.
 In addition, for individuals requiring specialized mental health services, the MHPSS service providers can refer cases to mental health care professionals.
-Safe spaces are provided through the creation and support of community centres along the borders with the Central African Republic, Niger, Libya, Cameroon, and the Lake region; and
+Safe spaces are provided through the creation and support of community centres along the borders with the Central African Republic, Niger, Libya, Cameroon, and the Lake region, as well as in the east of Chad; and

 - Community-based MHPSS activities on displacement sites, including socio-relational and cultural MHPSS activities.

 All MHPSS activities will be in line with the IOM Manual on Community-Based Mental Health and Psychosocial Support in Emergencies and Displacement, as well as the IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings.

 IOM will provide humanitarian assistance to stranded migrants and stranded returnees in the north of Chad through:

 - Construction of emergency transit centre for stranded returnees and migrants and, if required, safe houses for women and girls;